kontent-ai/delivery-sdk-js/DOCS.md

 ### Custom resolving for content items

-If, for any reason, you need to use some custom resolving for specific item instead of default one.
-You may use `itemResolver` property in `queryConfig` of your query.
+If, for any reason, you need to use custom resolving for specific item instead of the default one, consider using the `itemResolver` property in `queryConfig` of your query.

 ```typescript
 import { ContentItem } from '@kentico/kontent-delivery';